 They should be stored in a cool, dry, dark place.
 A quick dip in a water with just a little bleach will kill all bacteria on them and will help them keep longer.
 The basement is a perfect place to store them if your basement is dry.
-Ideal temperatures are between 50 and 60 degrees Fahrenheit.
-Place them so they aren't touching each other.
+Ideal temperatures are between 50–60°F. Place them so they aren't touching each other.

 There are many recipes available to prepare the squash, but we usually just peel it, mash it and then boil.
 When it is soft, mash with a potato masher and enjoy.
 You can also use it in any recipe that calls for pumpkin.
 This substitute is so tasty that most people prefer it to pumpkin.
 Enjoy eating!